Lakeview, Mississauga: Long Branch Aerodrome

-The Long Branch Aerodrome was located west of Long Branch on the Federal Government lands in Toronto Township (today's Mississauga).
-The aerodrome was situated on a 100-acre property on Lakeshore Road just west of Dixie Road.
+The Long Branch Aerodrome was a 100-acre airfield located on Lakeshore Road just west of Dixie Road.
 The Long Branch Aerodrome has the distinction of being the first Aerodrome in Canada and home to Canada's first aviator training school.
 It opened on May 20, 1915, by Curtiss Aeroplanes and Motors Company for the Royal Flying Corps.
 Aircraft such as the Curtiss JN-4 "Jenny" soon became a common sight at the airfield, which included three aircraft hangars.

 In January 1917, the newly designated Royal Flying Corps, Canada, the forerunner to the Royal Canadian Air Force, opened the RFC Training Centre at Long Branch.
-The Long Branch training centre also provided instruction on flying boats at nearby Hanlan's Point on Toronto Islands, the first seaplane base in Canada.
-By July 1917, the flight school re-located to the Armour Heights Aerodrome.
+The Long Branch training centre also provided instruction on flying boats at nearby Hanlan's Point on the Toronto Islands, the first seaplane base in Canada.
+By July 1917, the flight school relocated to the Armour Heights Aerodrome.
 Long Branch became the Cadet Ground Training School for the Royal Flying Corps.
 Both the school and the aerodrome closed in 1919.
 During World War II, the former aerodrome served initially as Non-Permanent Active Militia's No 21 Training Centre and then as an army small arms training centre (Long Branch Rifle Ranges).
 After the war, the Lakeview Armoury was established on the site but was demolished in the 1950s.

 Not the slightest trace remains of the airfield today.
 From 1962 - 2005, the waterfront portion of the property was the location of Ontario Power Generation's Lakeview Generating Station.
 In September 1969, a plaque was erected at the site to commemorate Canada's first Aerodrome.